j0hanz/j0hanz-portfolio/README.md

 - **Fonts**: Sleek **Poppins** font for readability.
 - **Scrollbars**: Soft gray gradients for modern styling.
 - **Buttons & Hover**: Vibrant gradients for a dynamic feel.
-- **Backgrounds**: Minimal gray gradients to keep focus on content.
+- **Backgrounds**: Minimal gray gradients to keep the focus on content.

 #### 🏅 Credential Handling